microsoft/azure-iothub-exporter/README.md

 ## Motivation

 [Collect and transport metrics](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-collect-and-transport-metrics?view=iotedge-2020-11&tabs=iothub) describes how to deliver metrics to IoT Hub via standard `device-to-cloud` channel.
-It's also possible to build a [cloud workflow] to push the metrics to Log Analytics workspace and consume them with `Azure Workbooks` and `Azure Alerts`.
-But waht if we build our observability appraoch on top of Prometheus and Grafana?
-Metrics are exposed by IoT Edge modules in Prometheues format and we want them to land in a Prometheus server so that we can use PromQL to build Grafana dashboards and Prometheues alerts.
+It's also possible to build a [cloud workflow](https://github.com/Azure-Samples/iotedge-logging-and-monitoring-solution#monitoring-architecture-reference) to push the metrics to Log Analytics workspace and consume them with `Azure Workbooks` and `Azure Alerts`.
+But waht if we build our observability approach on top of Prometheus and Grafana?
+Metrics are exposed by IoT Edge modules in Prometheues format and we want them to land in a Prometheus server so that we can use PromQL to build Grafana dashboards and Prometheus alerts.
 The purpose of Azure IoT Hub exporter is to close the gap between IoT Hub and Prometheus server.

 ![Dashboard](./images/dashboard.gif)